Add Data by Using an Excel Linked Table (Tutorial)

 Create a Linked Table

-In the Excel window, put your pointer in any of the cells of the Stores worksheet and format it as a table (CTRL+T).
-Be sure to select My table has headers.
+In the Excel window, point to any of the cells in the Stores worksheet and format it as a table (CTRL+T).
+Make sure My table has headers is selected.
+Click OK.

 The new table that will appear in the PowerPivot window always has the same name as the table in Excel.
 Therefore, you should give the Excel table a meaningful name before you create the linked table in PowerPivot.
 By default, Excel automatically generates names for tables (Table1, Table2, etc) but you can easily rename tables by using the Excel interface.